Table of Contents

 Incidence of the Guillain-Barré Syndrome

-Note: In Europe, GBS is the most frequent form of an acute peripheral symmetrical paralysis (after poliomyelitis has almost completely disappeared).
+Note: In Europe, GBS is the most frequent form of acute peripheral symmetric paralysis (since poliomyelitis has almost completely disappeared).

-The incidence of the Guillain-Barré syndrome amounts to 1-2 per 100,000 inhabitants.
-The incidence rate increases with age.
+The incidence of Guillain-Barré syndrome is 1–2 cases per 100,000.
 Throughout all age groups, men are more frequently affected than women.
-The frequency of GBS increases with age, the peak of incidence is between the 20th and the 30th year of life.
+The incidence of GBS increases with age, and the peak of incidence is between the 20th and the 30th year of life.

 Pathogenesis of the Guillain-Barré Syndrome

 Molecular Mimicry Theory